fossunited/governance/governance.md

 The GB members shall adhere to the [FOSS United Code of Conduct](https://fossunited.org/code-of-conduct).

+In addition to the above Code of Conduct, the GB members are expected to conduct themselves as public representatives of the FOSS United Community and the Foundation.

+* GB members can, and should, passionately advocate for specific causes that are near and dear to their heart, but they should be careful not to cross the line from passionate advocacy to overt favoritism towards individuals, projects, companies, or communities
+* Passions run high at times in the FOSS ecosystem, but the GB members are expected to maintain their cool in such instances and prioritize de-escalation.
+Accidentally, or intentionally, fanning the fire reflects poorly on the GB, the Foundation, and the Community
+* As the de facto Code of Conduct Working Group, the GB members are not only expected to communicate and enforce It during their interactions with the Community, but also to stay abreast of developments in the broader FOSS ecosystem and recommend appropriate changes to our Code of Conduct

+### Violating the Code of Conduct

+* If a GB member is found to violate our Code of Conduct, the GB, in consultation with the Foundation and the Community, can request the GB member to step down
+* If a GB member is found to be in gross and intentional violation of our Code of Conduct, the GB, in consultation with the Foundation and the Community, can remove them from the GB

 ## Working Groups

 The GB will establish Working Groups (WGs) to empower Staff and Community volunteers to achieve